If this were a scene from a movie starring your business venture, you'd want to watch it over and over again.

 Some consumers wait for sales events on products that have relatively high price tags.

 For example, Amazon’s Prime Day in July is a hyped-up day of deep discounts for certain products.
-Not only does Amazon offer substantial savings on many of their popular products such as their Kindles and Echoes, but other retailers that sell through Amazon can capitalize on this day.
-In 2018, Amazon’s Prime Day was predicted to gross $3.4B, with third-party sellers moving $1B in their own inventory.
+Not only does Amazon offer substantial savings on many of its popular products such as its Kindles and Echoes, but other retailers that sell through Amazon can capitalize on this day.
+In 2020, Amazon’s Prime Day grossed about $7B, with third-party sellers moving $3.5B in their own inventory.

 Tell potential subscribers, of course, that discounted offers are only available to new members for a limited time.
 Once they’ve opted in, stress additional benefits, including guaranteed discounts in future offerings.
 Solidify the relationship by reiterating that non-members pay the full price for the same products.